 The same bases, methods and assumptions are used in calculating the technical provisions for both the Report and Accounts and solvency purposes, with one exception.
 The exception relates to the valuation of the fixed rate bond where for solvency purposes the value includes allowances for future interest awards; for the Report and Account purposes only interest accrued to the reporting date is allowed in accordance with the FRS102 accounting for investment contracts.
-The value of this difference at the end of 2023 is an increase to best estimate liabilities for solvency purposes of £0.58m (2022: £0.91m decrease).
-The increase to liabilities for solvency purposes is the effect of discounting new business at lower interest rates as at 31 December 2023.
+The value of this difference at the end of 2024 is an increase to best estimate liabilities for solvency purposes of £1.2m (2023: £0.58m increase).
+The increase to liabilities for solvency purposes is the effect of discounting new business at lower interest rates as at 31st December 2024.